-Fall 2013 Village Club Series
+Winter 2014 Village Club Series

 All shows in the Benjamin Mays Center.
 All shows at 9 pm.

 |January 16 - Winter Carnival Student Performers - Come enjoy an evening of music performed by current Batesies!
 Usual refreshments, and great environment.